What is the Guild?

 • Online Media members are primarily the writers and editors of news and media distributed across online, digital-first platforms.
 Like Broadcast/Cable/Streaming News members, Online Media members work under workplace/shop-specific contracts negotiated between an individual company/shop’s bargaining unit and its management.

-Our membership jurisdiction covers a range of titles and positions within these two categories.
+Our membership jurisdiction covers a range of titles and positions within sectors.

 How the Guild operates